agraef/raptor/README.md

 Note that the raptor-preset patch always changes tempo and meter for all Raptor parts simultaneously.
-However, it is also possible to change meter and tempo (and even the definition of a "beat") by changing the corresponding values in each individual Raptor part.
+However, it is also possible to change meter and tempo (and even the definition of a "beat") by changing the corresponding fields in each individual Raptor part.
 This complicates things, but makes it possible to produce polyrhythms in Raptor.

 Also note that in the present implementation changing tempo and meter only